Richard St. Clair: Life History and Musical Career

 Writing in New Music Connoisseur (2005), Cleary commented as follows on St. Clair's 2005 cycle, "Songs from the Chinese":

 Asian verse has inspired some of Richard St. Clair's most ambitious efforts.
 Thus it's no surprise that his "Songs from the Chinese", a setting of ten Yuan dynasty poems scored for voice, flute, contrabass, and piano, is satisfying to hear.
 One encounters pentatonic touches sprinkled throughout its mildly spiced tonal language, but never to the point of parody.
 And the wide-ranging textual tone elicits comparably varied approaches to vocal and instrumental writing.
 Yet there's a charming and heartfelt overall ethos to the cycle that ably binds disparate moods.

-After twenty-five years of study and practice in Buddhism, St. Clair returned to his Christian roots and embraced the Christian Science faith.
-His latest works for solo voice and for chorus express his new-found spiritual path.
+After twenty-five years of study and practice in Buddhism, St. Clair returned to his Christian roots, exploring and adopting traditional (but non-sectarian) Christianity.
+His latest works for solo voice and for chorus and orchestra express his rediscovered spiritual home.